 Study and Research Opportunities

-Opportunities for research experience in the laboratories of active cognitive science researchers.
+Many of the department's faculty members participate in groundbreaking research in the cognitive science field.
+There are many opportunities for undergraduate research experience in the laboratories of active cognitive science researchers.

 Information for First-Year Students (Freshmen)